-Widespread flooding across the UK and extreme weather in other parts of the world have been directly linked to climate change by scientists.
+Widespread flooding across the UK and extreme weather in other parts of the world have been linked to climate change by scientists.
 Experts have long warned that we need to reduce our carbon footprint to prevent environmental damage and recent events have pushed the issue into the spotlight once more.

 Businesses are being put under increasing pressure to do more to help the environment.
 Many companies are enforcing green initiatives to offset the carbon footprint of their enterprise.
 For instance, Clearance Solutions follow a reuse and recycling protocol and save far more CO2 than they produce, while the SAP recruitment agency Eursap have pledged to plant a tree in The National Forest for every consultant placed.